M. A. Wazed Miah: Personal life

-Miah married Sheikh Hasina, eldest daughter of Bangabandhu Sheikh Mujibur Rahman on 17 November 1967.
+Miah married Sheikh Hasina, eldest daughter of Sheikh Mujibur Rahman, the founder of Bangladesh on 17 November 1967.
 They have a son Sajeeb Wazed Joy and a daughter Saima Wazed Putul.

 Death

-Miah died on 9 May 2009.
+Miah died on 9 May 2009, aged 67.
 He had for long suffered from high blood pressure, heart disease, kidney failure, diabetes, and asthma.
 He had a bypass operation a few years earlier and an angioplasty in Singapore only a few months before his death.
 He was buried at a family graveyard in his native village at Pirganj, Rangpur.

 Legacy

-One of the main science buildings of University of Rajshahi, previously named as 4th Science Building, has recently been renamed after him as Dr. M Wazed Miah Academic Building.
+One of the main science buildings of University of Rajshahi, previously named as 4th Science Building, has been renamed after him as Dr. M Wazed Miah Academic Building.
 The Information and Communications Technology building of Shahjalal University of Science and Technology is named after him.
 An academic building is also constructed in his memory in Hajee Mohammad Danesh Science and Technology University.